-When we humans shop, we experience a kind of intoxication of happiness.
+When we humans shop, we experience a certain kind of intoxication of happiness.

-The reason is that when we see nice things we want in the store, it releases dopamine in our brain that motivates us to complete the process and buy those things.
+The reason is that when we see nice things that we want in a store, our brain releases dopamine which in turn motivates us to complete the process and buy those things.

-This makes us make bad decisions and buy things we do not really need – be it new clothes, shoes, makeup, a cell phone or a new car.
+This makes us take bad decisions and buy things we do not really need – be it new clothes, shoes, makeup, a cell phone or even a new car.

-However, research has shown that it is the anticipation of shopping that causes the dopamine intoxication – not to actually buy those items.
+However, research has shown that it is the anticipation of shopping that causes the dopamine release – not actually buying those items.

-A good tip is not to buy the thing the first time you see it.
+A good tip here is not to buy the thing the first time you see it.

-Rather come back the next day and consider whether you actually need it – or whether it was not as necessary as you first thought anyway.
+Rather give it some time, come back the next day and consider whether you really need it – or whether it was not as necessary as you first thought anyway.

 We have already talked about how you can save money on shopping, but everyone needs new clothes once in a while.

-If you first need new clothes, you can save a lot by not buying branded clothes and instead shopping in cheaper clothing stores.
+If you need new clothes, you can save a lot by not buying branded clothes and instead, shopping in cheaper clothing stores.

 You may also want to buy clothes on offer – but be careful not to buy unnecessary things just because they are on offer.

 Do you like shopping for new electronics and gadgets?
-Then you are not alone.
+If your answer is yes, then you are not alone.

-But you do not really need that latest phone, headset, PC monitor or TV at all times.
+But you do not really need that flashy new phone, headset, PC monitor or TV all the time.

-Remember that all home electronics fall in price the moment you buy them.
+Remember that all home electronics depreciate in price the moment you buy them.

 If there is something you really need, then you can just buy last year’s used model on eBay or other similar sites!

-Even if you want to save money, you can’t always completely avoid buying things.
+Even when you want to save money, you can’t always completely avoid buying things.